nicklockwood/ShapeScript/Help/paths.md

 Paths are not typically used directly as part of a 3D model (except possibly for something like a thin rope or antenna), but they can be used to define the contours of a 3D mesh (see [builders](builders.md) for details).

-Paths cannot currently have any styling such as a color or texture applied to them - they will always appear as a thin black line in the ShapeScript app.

 ## Points

 You define a path using a series of points.
 A path must have at least two points to be visible.
 The following path defines a short, horizontal line along the X axis.